 Jobe’s Organics Soil Acidifier for Hollies, Blueberries, and Other Acid Loving Plants, Turns Hydrangeas Blue, 6-pound bagJobe’s Organics Garden Lime for Organic Gardening Soil De-Acidifier, pH Balancer Turns Hydrangeas Pink, 6-pound bag

-If you love your hydrangeas but what to change their color, you now have the info you need to do it.
+If you love your hydrangeas but want to change their color, you now have the info you need to do it.
 Now that you know how to change hydrangea colors, you’ll be the envy of your neighborhood.
 Plant a few more hydrangea plants and enjoy the beautiful color show!

 10 Great Purple Shade Perennials For Your Garden